Port Wine Cellar Comparison: Which Lodge Should You Visit?

 Short on Time?
 Here's the Verdict

-• Best for history & quiet: Ferreira — smaller, less crowded, and steeped in Dona Antónia's story.
+• Best for history & quiet: Ferreira, smaller, less crowded, and steeped in Dona Antónia's story.

-• Best for a splurge: Taylor's — premium vintage tastings and a beautiful hilltop setting with views across Porto.
+• Best for a splurge: Taylor's, premium vintage tastings and a beautiful hilltop setting with views across Porto.

 If you only visit one lodge, make it Graham's.
-For two, pair Graham's with Sandeman — they're opposite in style and both within walking distance on the Gaia waterfront.
+For two, pair Graham's with Sandeman, they're opposite in style and both within walking distance on the Gaia waterfront.

-At-a-Glance Comparison
+At-a-Glance Comparisone.

 All prices are per person in euros (€) and based on standard guided tour tickets purchased on-site or online in 2026.
 Duration includes the guided tour plus tasting.